joel-day/LeetCode-Workspace/README.md

 # 14. Longest Common Prefix
 #### Intuition:
-The goal is the find the longest common prefix across ALL the words in a list.
+The goal is to find the longest common prefix across ALL the words in a list.
 To do this, compare the first word to the remaining words to see if they match, beginning with the first letter, then the first two letters, ect. to find the longest common prefix.
-At each iteration, see if all the other words begin with the same prefix, if so, the 'longest_prefix' varible is updated, if not, the current 'longest_prefix' varible is returned.
+At each iteration, see if all the other words begin with the same prefix, if so, the 'longest_prefix' variable is updated, if not, the current 'longest_prefix' variable is returned.

 Note: Using the first word to iterate over avoids needing to sort the list.

 #### Approach:
 - Iterate over each incrementing prefix in the first word.
-- For each prefix, iterate over all remaining words to see if they contains the prefix.
-If not, it returns the current longest prefix, if so it updates the longest_prefix variable and repeats the process with the next (longer) prefix.
+- For each prefix, iterate over all remaining words to see if they contain the prefix.
+If not, it returns the current longest prefix, if so, it updates the ‘longest_prefix’ variable and repeats the process with the next (longer) prefix.

 #### Complexity:
  - Time Complexity: ( O(n*m) )